-The symptoms of adult brain and spinal cord tumors are not the same in every person.
+The signs and symptoms of adult brain and spinal cord tumors are not the same in every person.

-The symptoms caused by a primary brain tumor depend on where the tumor begins in the brain, what that part of the brain controls, and the size of the tumor.
-Headaches and other symptoms may be caused by brain tumors.
-Other conditions, including cancer that has spread to the brain, may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+Signs and symptoms may be caused by brain tumors or by other conditions, including cancer that has spread to the brain.
+Check with your doctor if you have any of the following:

 - Morning headache or headache that goes away after vomiting.